Skip to main content Skip to search Skip to search

 "A fascinating, comprehensive, and eye-opening read on the barrage of mental health misinformation flooding us these days.
 Stea not only explains how to spot pseudoscience in a clear, digestible manner, but also offers fascinating anecdotes and historic examples that bring the issues to life.
 If anyone has ever been curious about what works and what doesn't, Mind the Science breaks it all down in an entertaining, approachable read that will leave you armed against predatory propaganda.
 This is a smart, empathetic manual that will help you navigate the often confusing and murky field of mental health." —Rina Raphael, journalist and author of The Gospel of Wellness: Gyms, Gurus, Goop, and the False Promise of Self-Care

 "Dr. Stea courageously does a deep dive looking at the component of the wellness industry committed to mental health.
-He uses his years of training as a renowned clinical psychologist to expose the harmful or illicit practices of the mental wellness empire, and hopefully preventing it from continuing to expand and globalize." —Dr. Peter Hotez, American Medical Association’s Scientific Achievement Award recipient and author of The Deadly Rise of Anti-Science: A Scientist's Warning
+He uses his years of training as a renowned clinical psychologist to expose the harmful or illicit practices of the mental wellness empire, and hopefully preventing it from continuing to expand and globalize." —Dr. Peter Hotez, author of The Deadly Rise of Anti-Science and one of TIME’s 100 most influential people in health in 2024

 "In this well-written and entertaining book Dr. Jonathan N. Stea exposes the plethora of intensely promoted treatment options for people suffering from emotional and behavioral disorders that have no scientific basis whatsoever and may actually be harmful.
 More importantly the reader will learn to distinguish between these pseudo-scientific interventions and more evidence-based psychological and medical treatments.
 It would be important for anyone considering treatment for behavioral or emotional difficulties to first consult this guidebook." —Dr. David Barlow, former president of the Division of Clinical Psychology of the American Psychological Association and author of over 90 books